LevelChatLevelChatDocs

 const room = await res.json(); // { id, external_id, type, config, created_at }

-• meeting — full-mesh-ish, everybody can publish. ≤ 50 participants.
+• meeting — everybody can publish.
+The default if type is omitted.

-• webinar — broadcast with Q&A queue + registration gating.
+• webinarlive with a Q&A queue + registration gating + host/panelist/viewer roles.

 Token capabilities